petetnt/corrupt-brackets-history/README.md

 ## Q&A

-### It doesn't seem to work
+#### It doesn't seem to work

 It does work but like the issue on GitHub proves, it's terribly inconsistent.
 Just re-run the script until the error occurs: sometimes it can take more than 1000 saves to happen.

-### I see an error `Failed to create temp file 2 : It was determined that certain files are unsafe for access within a Web application, or that too many calls are being made on file resources`.
+####  I see an error.

-Not sure what's up with that: it's caused by `console.profileEnd()`.
+If the error is `Failed to create temp file 2 : It was determined that certain files are unsafe for access within a Web application, or that too many calls are being made on file resources`, not sure what's up with that: it's caused by `console.profileEnd()`.
 Feel free to ignore it.

-### 50 tries is too little/too much
+#### 50 tries is too little/too much

 Open `main.js` in the extension and change the value of `MAX_CORRUPTION_TRIES`